 \subsection{Applying \ours to Real-world Datasets}

-Following our synthetic study, we proceeded to perform experiments on real-world datasets, which introduced more complex and natural distribution shifts.
-In these scenarios, the testing distribution might not precisely align with the mixture mechanism encountered during training.
+We perform experiments on real-world datasets, which introduce complex and natural distribution shifts.
+In these scenarios, the test distribution may not precisely align with the mixture mechanism encountered during training.